limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 }
 ```

-Before sending data to the radar, we need to consult the user manual to obtain the complete data frames to be sent according to our needs and define an array in the program to hold the data frames to be sent.
+Before sending data to the Sensor, we need to consult the user manual to obtain the complete data frames to be sent according to our needs and define an array in the program to hold the data frames to be sent.

 In this example, we have created two arrays of data frames according to the user manual.
 Their function is to turn on or off the Open Underlying Message function.